christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 9. **Lived Practice Over Theory** — Everything points toward action, documentation, reflection, and next iteration.

 10. **Liminal Facilitation as Character** — The book operates at the threshold and teaches practitioners to navigate threshold crossing as both method and transformation.

+---

+## Appendix: Before-and-After Examples

+**Problematic:**
+This is not an instruction manual but a threshold invitation.
+**Revised:**
+Instruction and invitation intertwine at this point, activating the threshold as both path and possibility.

+**Problematic:**
+Not a protocol but a crossing.
+**Revised:**
+Each protocol marks a crossing, a process and passage held in one unfolding moment.